Selection & Style Tips

 This is what I learned from ordering my glasses online:

 I used my existing glasses to help me determine what size frames to purchase.
 Every pair of eyeglass frames has 3 sets of numbers on one of the arms.
 I used those readings to compare them to the frames I was looking at online.
 Each reading represents a size…length of frame arm, width of nose bridge and lens width.
+As mentioned earlier, with many eyeglass sites, Pair Eyewear included, you can literally see yourself in a potential frame.
+It’s very cool.

 You need to take your time, consider all of the options and carefully make your decision.
 I saved about a dozen different frame styles, pondered them over a period of days, and when I finally made my decision it was not at all what I thought I would select!